deltafixes/liferay-manage-multiple-assets/README.md

 3. Perform download of multiple document and media files
 4. Change status for multiple different assets
 5. Deleting multiple different assets
+6. Upon clicking on any asset, it will open asset in edit mode in Control Panel

 ## How to use
 1. Download and install Manage multiple assets plugin on your server.
 Make sure plugin is properly deployed.
 Before using this plugin, reindex all the search indexes.